Feature Recipe | Chick’n Pot Pie

 Soy Curl Chick’n

-2/Add rehydrated soy curls, olive oil, sage, garlic powder, miso paste and salt to the skillet.
+2/Add rehydrated soy curls, sage, garlic powder, miso paste and salt to the skillet.
 Pan fry the soy curls until well cooked and/or crispy.
 Taste and adjust seasoning as needed; set aside while you make your sauce.

 1/In a small prep bowl whisk together cornstarch and almond milk.
 You want the cornstarch to dissolve completely (no lumpy bits).
 Set aside your slurry.